-To make it worst they cost fortune, often north from $50.000.
+To make it worst they cost a fortune, often north from $50.000.
 What makes them so expensive is outdated bureaucracy surrounding certification, certain error margins, etc. In short old school stuff.

 Sensors measure particulate matter PM 1, PM 2.5 and PM 10, but they also measure and collect correlating data like temperature and humidity.

 All data is available to anyone with an internet connection, with no restrictions.
-You can see it on the web, mobile app, notification lamps, 3D software, you computer, it can be spoken to you by home automation devices, displayed on the small touch screen attached to your walls, or you can build your own creative solution.
+You can see it on the web, mobile app, notification lamps, 3D software, your computer, it can be spoken to you by home automation devices, displayed on the small touch screen attached to your walls, or you can build your own creative solution.

 The measurement data from the sensors is also fed into a shared and public open database and serves as the basis for creating smart analytical and AI tech solutions towards cleaner air in Sarajevo.

-From the start, solution was also developed to be used by open-source community, i.e. freely available to use by many others locally and worldwide with similar problems and goals.
+From the start, the solution was also developed to be used by the open-source community, i.e. freely available to use by many others locally and worldwide with similar problems and goals.
 We believe that together we can do more.
-These efforts are so far mostly spearheaded by the young people of Sarajevo, but we already been helped by great guys from Mostar, San Francisco, Tuzla, Amsterdam, Barcelona, Dubrovnik, Zagreb, Belgrade, Novi Sad, Split, Dubai, Melbourne, Sidney, London, Ljubljana and many other wonderful people from many wonderful places (thank you all, especially these that we forgot to mention).
+These efforts are so far mostly spearheaded by the young people of Sarajevo, but we already been helped by great guys from Mostar, San Francisco, Tuzla, Amsterdam, Barcelona, Dubrovnik, Zagreb, Belgrade, Novi Sad, Split, Dubai, Melbourne, Sidney, London, Ljubljana and many other wonderful people from many wonderful places (thank you all, especially those that we forgot to mention).
 Together through the process, we learn how to solve these problems ourselves, creating a critical mass of young thinkers and innovators who contribute to our community and their own cities.
 We love you all.

 |3.
 Air Pollution Health Risks|